dev-sahil-bharti/Chat_boot/README.md

 # Chat_boot
-create a chat boot - using the technology HTML, CSS and JavaScript on crate a frontend project
+create a chat boot - using the technology HTML, CSS and JavaScript.